 1. How do I get a smooth finish with Gouache?

-After setting up the workplace, mixing your Gouache Paint is the next step in starting to prepare for your work.
+After setting up the workplace, mixing your gouache Paint is the next step in starting to prepare for your work.
 At the same time, it requires experience to master the consistency you want to achieve.

-To achieve a smooth finish of Gouache, you must know paints well and how they come off as they are because overmixing them may create a watery finish that affects the opacity of your Gouache on the surface.
+To achieve a smooth finish of gouache, you must know paints well and how they come off as they are because overmixing them may create a watery finish that affects the opacity of your gouache on the surface.

-2. How to Mix Gouache
+2. How to Thin Gouache Well

 Gouache Paint is known for its opaque and solid colors, and because they are made that way, you may not realize that it is too thick immediately.

 Now, to recognize that your paint has a thick consistency, scoop an ample amount using your brush, and if the paint sticks to your brush and is hard to spread around, you will need to dilute it a little with water.

 Since gouache paint is water-based, thin consistency is achieved by adding water.
 How to know you’ve thinned it enough?

 If you notice that the surface of our mixing palette is visible, it means you have over-diluted it with water, creating a transparent finish.